vlending-dev/applink-ios-sdk/README.md

-# Vlending AppLink for iO
+# Vlending AppLink for iOS
 Distribute the SDK of the deep link service provided by Vlending.

 ## Requirements